motet-a/libforks/README.md

 the time when `libforks_fork` is called, but when `libforks_start` was called.
 In other words, `libforks_start` saves the state of the process and `libforks_fork` restores it.

-The ServerConn is sent to the new process.
-The new process can use the fork server exactly like the parent, except it should not stop it.

-The `entrypoint` function pointer must be available when `libforks_start` was called so if you want to load it in the caller process with something like `dlopen`, do it before `libforks_start`.
-Or do it after the fork in the child process.

 -----